moddedmc-wiki/fabric-modding-wiki/index.md

   - title: Sounds
     details: Learn how to utilize Minecraft's sound systems to add and play your own sounds.
     link: /sounds/
+  - title: Miscellaneous Topics
+    details: "Learn about other topics such as codecs, text and more."
+    link: /misc-topics/
 ---

 <style scoped>